 Please read this important notice from the Faculty of Science: Registration Advisory.

 You must attend the laboratory for which you are registered.
-Laboratories start in the week of September 19, 2011.
+Laboratories start the week of September 9, 2019.

-If you have taken the course within the last two years and obtained a grade of 10 out of 15 on the laboratory reports you are eligible for a lab exemption when repeating the course for the first time.
+If you have taken the course within the last two years and obtained a grade of 70% on the laboratory reports you are eligible for a lab exemption when repeating the course for the first time.
 The lab mark will be carried over.
 For all subsequent attampts the lab must also be repeated.
-See the staff in the Chemistry General Office, 360 Parker, to obtain a lab exemption.
-You are still responsible for the lab material on the final exam even if you have a deferral.
+To obtain a lab exemption please fill in and submit a lab-exemption request form: Lab Exemption Request Form.
+Note that if you VW the course you will not be eligible for a lab exemption.

 Entropy, enthalpy, and free energy.